hitoshi-watase/sercrod/docs/reference/directives/innerHTML.md

   - On each re-render of the host, `*innerHTML` rebuilds the inner markup from scratch.
   - Any state stored only inside the injected HTML (for example, manual event listeners or form values) may be lost unless you manage it separately.

-- Do not expect Nablla to process directives inside injected HTML:
+- Do not expect Sercrod to process directives inside injected HTML:
-  - The inserted string is not parsed by Nablla.
+  - The inserted string is not parsed by Sercrod.
-  - If you need Nablla directives inside dynamic content, use `*include` or `*import` so that `node.innerHTML` is updated before child rendering.
+  - If you need Sercrod directives inside dynamic content, use `*include` or `*import` so that `node.innerHTML` is updated before child rendering.

 #### Additional examples